TREMBLED TO WALK ON

 Photos by Baby Viking Photography

-Currently in development, Reverence for a False History: The Skeleton in Armor is a discovery that comes to life.
+trembled to walk on (formerly known as Reverence for a False History) is a discovery that comes to life.

 Blending history and poetry with dance, the project unearths the real and false histories of events, discoveries and reports in New England - specific to the Henry Wadsworth Longfellow poem ‘The Skeleton in Armor’ and the real skeleton in armor found buried in a seated position in Fall River, MA in 1831.
 Speculation swirled and surrounded this discovery as historians questioned who the person was, how they lived, and where they originated.
 Today we ask what this discovery can tell us about how we preserve ideas, traditions, and historical perspectives.